egzola/babyPromise/README.md

 # babyPromise

+What is babyPromise ?

+1) It's an easier way to handle with promises
-babyPromise is a sort of light version of Javascript Promises
+2) It's a sort of light version of Javascript Native Promises

 Author: Eduardo Zola